I-am-PUID-0/DUMB_docs/docs/services/core/cli-debrid.md

 * Monitors your Plex library or local folder structure (symlinked library)
 * Scrapes for content from various sources (Zilean, Jackett, Torrentio, Nyaa, Media Fusion)
 * Downloads new or upgraded content using Debrid providers
-* Optionally leverages webhook notifications from Overseerr or Zurg to trigger updates
+* Optionally leverages webhook notifications from Seerr or Zurg to trigger updates

 ### 🎛️ Supported Features

-* Content Sources: MDBList, Trakt, Overseerr
+* Content Sources: MDBList, Trakt, Seerr
 * Upgrading: Queue system for quality upgrades
 * Web UI: Web dashboard for real-time monitoring and control
 * Metadata: Cached locally in the `cli_battery`